mikekatz04/LATW/README.md

 6) Galactic Binaries: analyze Galactic binary waveforms and use them in MCMC and RJMCMC analyses.
 We will use [GBGPU](https://mikekatz04.github.io/GBGPU) to produce waveforms using the FastGB waveform construction method in the frequency domain.

-There will be a challenge problem added during the workshop.
+There is also a challenge problem on designing a mini global fit.

 # Installation